tscoleman3/tscoleman3.github.io/content/authors/kaitlin_languirand/_index.md

   - Committee Service
 ---

-Kaitlin (she/her) is a M.Sc. student at Southeastern Louisiana University in the Department of Biological Sciences with Dr. April Wright.
+Kaitlin (she/her) is an M.Sc. student at Southeastern Louisiana University in the Department of Biological Sciences with Dr. April Wright.
 She is unveiling Mosasaur evolution by examining modularity in discrete character data.